sleevi/cabforum-docs/docs/NSR.md

 b.
 Apply equivalent security controls to all systems co-located in the same network with a Certificate System;

 c.
-Maintain Root CA Systems in a High Security Zone and in an offline state or air-gapped from all other networks;
+Maintain Root CA Systems in a High Security Zone and as Air-Gapped CA Systems, in accordance with [Section 5](#5-general-protections-for-air-gapped-ca-systems);

 d.
 Maintain and protect Issuing Systems, Certificate Management Systems, and Security Support Systems in at least a Secure Zone;